mptyl/bacopilot/prompts/Templates/Predefined Questions Prompt Template.md

 /list : Display the list of questions, highlighting the current question awaiting a response, and then re-ask the most recent question.
 /draft : With the data gathered until now, the AI must produce an in-depth summary of all the information acquired.
 Put the summary in a markdown block code.
 Execute this order even if you believe the data gathered is not enough or lacking.

-After all questions have been asked and answered, or if the /end command is given, the AI must generate a final analysis document based on the human's responses.
-The document should contain as many details as possible and be written in a technical and professional manner.
+After all questions have been asked and answered, or if the /end command is given, the AI must generate the final document based on the human's responses.

-The final document must be written in markdown format inside a code box so that the Human can easily copy and paste it into her own document.

-Generate one or two examples to make the AI behave as expected.
+Do not create examples in the generated prompt